-7.1 A student who is excluded may appeal an exclusion decision, as per Stage 3 of the Student Complaints and Appeals – Governing Policy and related Procedures.
+7.1 A student who is excluded may appeal an exclusion decision, as per Stage 3 of the Student Grievance Resolution – Governing Policy and related Procedures.

 7.2 Exclusion will come into effect at the end of the appeal period or if an appeal is lodged, when the outcome of their appeal is determined.